Part VIII

 The insights gleaned, the energies awakened, the paradoxes held, the archetypal patterns recognized—

-these are not abstract concepts.
-They are qualities and dynamics to be woven into the very fabric of your daily existence.
+these are not abstract trophies.
+They are living dynamics to be woven into the very fabric of your daily existence.

 The focus shifts definitively from knowing about the path to being the path: